Posted on Leave a comment

 The Heart of the Story

-The Queen’s Plate tackles pressing social issues through the compelling narrative of a social activist’s relentless search for three missing young girls.
+The Queen that Wears the Crown tackles pressing social issues through the compelling narrative of a social activist’s relentless search for three missing young girls.
 The plot thickens with the involvement of a recent deportee from the U.S., weaving a complex tapestry of themes including stereotyping, corruption, and the power of activism.

 The novel is set in a fictional town in St. Elizabeth, Jamaica, Brooklyn New York, and Toronto Canada.
 It tells the story of a social activist’s efforts to find the whereabouts of three young missing girls and the possibility that a recent deportee from the U.S. might be involved in their disappearance.